kbaseattic/ui-common/docs/testing.md

 There are a large number of Matcher functions available for most cases, and they can be prepended with a ```.not.``` (e.g. ```expect(false).not.toBe(true)```) You can see these (with examples!) in the Jasmine Documentation [here](http://jasmine.github.io/2.3/introduction.html#section-Included_Matchers)

-Any variables or constants you might need across tests can be defined outside.
-The scoping rules mean that each spec has access to variables outside of them.
+Any variables or constants you might need across tests can be defined outside the tests (i.e., before any 'describe's).
+The scoping rules mean that each spec has access to the global variables that are defined in the same file but outside the tests.

 ```
 'use strict';